chanks/count/README.markdown

 * `rake mingo:results` - Outputs the current results of all your tests.
 * `rake mingo:list` - Lists the names of all tests that have gathered results.
 * `rake mingo:clear` - Clears all test results from Mongo.
+* `rake mingo:index` - Adds an index that may help the database if your results collection is large.
+Probably unnecessary for most apps.

 ## Cool Stuff ##